System Design Space

 ContextContainerComponentCode

-C4 Model — a developer-friendly approach, where the architecture is broken down into levels of abstraction.
-The main idea: to show the system at the right level of approximation for a specific audience, and not to explain everything with one overloaded diagram.
+C4 Model is a lightweight way to explain architecture through levels of abstraction.
+The core idea is simple: show the system at the level of detail a specific audience actually needs instead of forcing everything into one overloaded diagram.

 L1